StKyr/multiscorer/README.md

 # multiscorer
 #### A module for allowing the use of multiple metric functions in scikit's `cross_val_score`.

-As it has been discussed, Python's _SciKit_, while it contains a great functionality for computing evaluation metrics of estimators (using cross_val_score), it seems to fail when it comes to computing multiple metrics for the same classifier without trainning it again
+As it has been discussed, Python's _SciKit_, while it contains a great functionality for computing evaluation metrics of estimators (using **cross_val_score**), it seems to fail when it comes to computing multiple metrics for the same classifier without trainning it again.

 The problem arises because of the `scoring` parameter of the function which accepts only a single metric name or a single callable.

-Module _multiscorer_ of this repo, is a workaround for using any number of metrics in _cross_eval_score_.
+Module _multiscorer_ of this repo, is a workaround for using any number of metrics in *cross_val_score*.

 ## Installation

 To "install" the module simply download the source code and place it in your project's directory.
-(Alternativelly, download and add to your project just _multiscorer.py_ file.
+(*Alternativelly, download and add to your project just **multiscorer.py** file*).

 ## Usage